DrPaulBrewer/zip-bucket/README.md

 The `zip-bucket` command line program was split off into its own module in v2.0.0.

-see [zip-bucket-bin](https://npmjs.com/zip-bucket-bin) for the command line program
+install [zip-bucket-bin](https://npmjs.com/zip-bucket-bin) for the `zip-bucket` command line program

 ## Library